The 10 best French quotes and sayings about life

 In need of inspiration?
-Looking for quotes to impress at your dinners or seduce your loved one?
+Looking for quotes about life and love to impress at your dinners?
 What could be better than quotes in the language of love: French!
 Here is a documented selection that should also introduce you to the most famous thinkers of French culture and the most used sayings of everyday life.

 Translation: You spend half your life waiting for the ones you’ll love and half your life waiting to leave the ones you love.